4 Cautions That Truly Matter When Building A Chatbot

 That’s why it’s important to take user behavior into consideration when mapping the chatbot’s workflow.
 This is where it gets tricky, but also where value is added by the chatbots, since reducing time not only create a better experience for users but also help to cut down costs.

-4. Train with care
+4. Train your chatbot with care

 Chatbots are only as good as the training they are given.
 Training chatbots involves setting up intents and loading them with expressions.
 You should stay away from creating too specific intents and try to use entities to interpret the topic.
 In most cases, it makes more sense to set up a global intent and use entities to define users’ requests, rather than using very specific intents that can overlap and cause confusion.

 Another thing is that the point of entities is to extract key information to turn into coding language.
 Therefore, avoid tagging every single word in a sentence as an entity.
 Besides, also take precautions to add only necessary expressions and not to overflow intents with new user expressions and mess up your existing training.